Metrilo/custom-integration/README.md

   }
 }'
 ```
 (We include the `-i` param so that you can verify a 204 status code for all these requests)

+(For all available properties for those resources, see the [managing resources](#creating-and-updating-resources) section and the [full API documentation](https://app.swaggerhub.com/apis/metrilo/api/1.0.0))

 The next step is to install the frontend library.
 Add the following snippet to your website (preferably the `<head>` tag):